zeromq/netmq/docs/pub-sub.md

 <br/>
 <br/>
-An example of this in code may be something like this (though you could also use the <code>NetMQMessage</code> approach where you add the frames one by one):
+An example of this in code may be something like this (though you could also use the `NetMQMessage` approach where you add the frames one by one):
 <br/>
 <br/>